 Martin Ouvry worked as a musician in America and Europe before studying English and Creative Writing at UEA.
 His writing has won numerous awards including a final year prize for outstanding achievement within the School of English and American Studies (UEA BA), the Alumni Association’s prize for fiction (UEA MA), an Arts Council Writers’ Award, a Hawthornden Fellowship and a Wingate Scholarship.

 Martin’s short fiction has been published in various anthologies and magazines, among them Tell Tales, Adrenalin, New Writing, A Little Nest of Pedagogues (in dual English and Chinese texts), The London Magazine and Esquire.
 His story ‘Forget-Me-Not’ was longlisted for BBC Radio 4’s Opening Lines.
 His play, Shakespeare: the Puppet Show, ran throughout the V&A’s Shakespeare Festival in April 2014.
 He has written three novels, and is at work on a fourth.

-Martin has taught creative writing for the undergraduate programme at UEA, the Arts Council England and The Writers' Workshop, and has worked extensively with The Literary Consultancy.
+Martin has taught creative writing for the undergraduate programme at UEA, the Arts Council England, The Writers' Workshop, and has worked extensively with The Literary Consultancy.
+Most recently he has been teaching for The British Council Summer School Writing Programme in Thessaloniki.
 He has also reviewed books for the Sunday Times, the FT and the Observer.

 Some writing experience and an idea for a novel/novella/long short story.

 Applicants must be fluent in written and spoken English.

 - Introduction: Why do we read/write?
 Short Story vs Novel

 - Sense of Time & Place (Description)

 - Narrative & Point of View + Chapter Workshop 1

 - Genre & Style + Chapter Workshop 2